-In the review issued by Novartis, the main risk of experiencing vision-altering side effects such as retinal vasculitis and/or retinal vascular occlusion within the six months after the first administration of Beovu was prior intraocular inflammation and/or vascular occlusion in the year prior to the first injection of Beovu.
+In a review issued by Novartis, the main risks for experiencing vision-altering side effects such as retinal vasculitis and/or retinal vascular occlusion within the six months after the first administration of Beovu are prior intraocular inflammation and/or vascular occlusion in the year prior to the first injection of Beovu.

 Primary Source: Novartis identifies possible risk factors for Beovu patients

 Secondary Sources: Novartis Update on Patients Suffering from Retinal Vasculitis and/or Retinal Vascular Occlusion After Beovu Injections and Pre-existing Eye Conditions Linked to Beovu-related Adverse Events

 January 19, 2021 – The first two Beovu drug injury lawsuits are filed against Novartis